nvanexan/nve2022/content/about.md

 Heya 👋, I'm Nick.

-I'm a senior software developer and data protection consultant.
+I'm a software developer and data protection consultant.
 I've been making things for the web for over 20 years, for myself and for clients ranging from high-growth startups to multinational SaaS providers.

-I am currently a senior consultant with [ObjectSharp (a Centrilogic company)](https://objectsharp.com/), where I help organizations design and develop modern web applications.
+I am currently a consultant with [ObjectSharp (a Centrilogic company)](https://objectsharp.com/), where I help organizations design and develop modern web applications.
 My primary focus is on front-end web development and building design systems that deliver accessible and performant UI at scale.
 I also have experience building microservices (primarily for the Azure Cloud), containerizing applications, writing serverless functions and APIs, and building CLIs.

 In terms of subject matter expertise, I am a Certified Information Privacy Professional (CIPP) for Canada and Europe and have deep practical experience building WCAG AA compliant UI for enterprise software applications.